-The goal of middle and late adolescent ministry is making disciples (Matt.
-14:20) who are authentically walking with Jesus Christ within the context of Christian community.
-This goal has four implications: Student must 1) know 2) love 3) trust, and therefore 4) obey Jesus.
+The goal of ministry to middle and late adolescents is making disciples (Matthew 14:20) who authentically walk with Jesus in the context of Christian community.
+This goal has four key implications.

+Student must know, love, trust, and therefore obey Jesus.

-- Students know Jesus Christ.
-This is where Bible study fits and a strategy for increasing knowledge.
-Student cognitively really know HIM.
+This is where Bible study fits as a strategy for increasing knowledge.
+Students cognitively really know Jesus.

 2. Students love Jesus.

 Knowing Jesus compels kids to express their love for him.
 They have no problem showing affection toward him through prayer, worship, evangelism, service, and spiritual disciplines.

 Students need to be obedient to Christ.
 Faith (Greek “pisteuo”) literally means to trust.
 The key to growing closer to Jesus is to trust him.
 It’s always about trust, and obedience falls under trust.